dwiperdana/dwiperdana.com/content/_index.md

 ---
-title: 🪴 Quartz 3.
+title: 🪴 Dwiperdana's Journal.
 enableToc: false
 ---

-hello world
+hello world.
+This is another attempt to create my personal website to store learning notes about game industry.

 ---